IBM-Cloud/docs/services/IotDriverInsights/iotdriverinsights_overview.md

 # About {{site.data.keyword.iotdriverinsights_short}}
 {: #iotdriverinsights_overview}

-You can use {{site.data.keyword.iotdriverinsights_full}} to analyze driver's behavior from vehicle probe data and contextual data.
+You can use {{site.data.keyword.iotdriverinsights_full}} to analyze driver's behavior from car probe data and contextual data.
 {:shortdesc}

 ## Driver behavior analysis
 {: #driver_behavior_analysis}
-You can analyze driver behavior such as harsh acceleration or braking, frequent braking, speeding, sharp turns, and other actions from vehicle probe data and contextual data.
+You can analyze driver behavior such as harsh acceleration or braking, frequent braking, speeding, sharp turns, and other actions from car probe data and contextual data.

 The following activities and contexts are included:
  - Driving behaviors